jsexauer/ItBuildsCharacter/README.md

   - **Python Model**: An extensive model has been created to allow the definition of characters as python objects.
 An example is [presented below](#char_def) and is the character used in the following examples.
-  - **Auditing**: Full auditing of all statistics to show how they were derived:
+  - **Auditing**: Full auditing of all statistics to show how they were derived.
+     - For example, here is how a character's hit point pool is calculated:
 ```
 >>> with c.audit_context:
 ...     print c.HP
+...
 hit_die + (level-1)*hp_per_level + con*level + favored_class + feats:
   con: +1
   level: +5